 There’s something special about entertaining in the morning — it’s casual, laid back and really can start the off right.
 Just picture this baked oatmeal recipe next to a a plate of crispy oven baked bacon or possibly (if serving a crowd) these Breakfast Enchiladas with Ham and Peppers.

 If you take a read through the comments below, you’ll see so many who have shared this baked oatmeal recipe with family or friends (some have even taken it to work).
-Since it was so popular, we created another variation of baked oatmeal — Try our Blackberry Baked Oatmeal Recipe with Caramel Sauce.
-It’s flavored with lemon zest, nutmeg and packed with juicy blackberries!
-We know you’ll love it.

 Make Ahead and Freezer Friendly Baked Oatmeal